Skip to content

 Disclaimer

-While it may seem obvious, please consult with your health care professional regarding your diabetes management.
+While it may seem obvious, please consult with your healthcare professional regarding your diabetes management.
 The suggestions and discussion in LoopTips are not a one-size-fits-all nor intended to replace the input from your doctor.
 You take full responsibility for building and running this system and do so at your own risk.